-In November 2013, the typhoon Haiyan struck the Visayan Islands in the Philippines.
-Millions of people were affected in many ways.
+In November 2013, the typhoon Haiyan struck the Visayan Islands of the Philippines.
+Millions of people were affected by the impacts and damages.
 The German Red Cross reacted within 24 hours, started an emergency relief programme and subsequently supported the rehabilitation of the affected regions.

 Since the first day after the typhoon, the German Red Cross (GRC) has supported the affected people.
-During the emergency phase, the first goals were the provision of relief items, water and food.
-Financial support, so-called Cash Grants were given by the German Red Cross.
-This way, affected people can decide for themselves which goods they want to buy to cover their most urgent needs.
+During the emergency phase, the provision of relief items, water and food took top priority.
+Financial support, in the form of so-called Cash Grants, was provided by the GRC.
+In this way, the affected people could decide independently which goods they needed to buy to cover their most urgent needs.